The film star Maurice Chevalier is credited with first remarking that:

 However, if those same 40 year olds had regularly trained in CrossFit until they were 49, they might be expected to deadlift on average 250% and 150% of their male/female bodyweight respectively but they would then have struggled to keep those PR’s as they went into their 50’s.
 In general, the data on strengthlevel.com suggests that our strength potential drops below our maximum (pre 40’s) potential by 5% in our 40’s, 17% in our 50’s, 31% in our 60’s, 45% in our 70’s and 56% in our 80’s.

-So, if you’re new to CrossFit (or other forms of strength training) you can expect to build strength over 50.
+So, if you’re new to CrossFit (or other forms of strength training) you can expect to build strength as a masters athlete over 50.
 But if you’ve already been a CrossFitter throughout your 40’s, you may find your strength beginning to wane.
 At some point you’re going to find yourself fighting a rearguard action to keep as much muscle as possible.
 That sucks but that rearguard action is still vital.

 It’s vital because maintaining muscle mass is one of the key ways to prevent injury, especially due to falls.
 Strength not only helps us avoid falling but muscle mass acts as an additional cushion when we do.
 In fact, Howard J Luks argues that falls are often the ultimate cause of our demise : a fall causes an injury which leads to inactivity leading to muscle loss leading to greater frailty in a downward spiral.
 And as exercise and strength drop away, chronic conditions take hold.